FelipeGodoy96/FelipeGodoy96/README.md

 - 👋 Hi, I’m @FelipeGodoy96
 - 👀 I’m interested in becoming a senior full-stack developer in the midtime of 10~15 years
-- 🌱 I’m currently learning the basics, through Certified Tech Developer by Digital House
+- 🌱 I’m currently learning the basics, through Certified Tech Developer by Digital House powered by Globant and MercadoLivre
 - 💞️ I’m looking to collaborate on evolve and participate in the developer community
 - 📫 How to reach me: null.